Doogiemuc/liquido-backend-spring/doc/readme_liquidio_tech.md

  server is able to create valid checksums.

      Voter =request=> Voter Token =hashed=> Voter's Checksum =delegatedTo=> Proxies Checksum <= ProxyToken <= Proxy

+# User management

+At the beginning I had no idea how important and unexpectedly complex user management can be.
+Especially for an app like LIQUIDO very security is crucial.

+## Authy

+There are no passwords in LIQUIDO!
+Instead users can login with One Time Tokens.
+A user can either install the Authy App on his mobile phone and then use the time based one time tokens (T-OTP) that the authy app gererates.
+Authy can also send OTPs via SMS or email.

+## Register

+When the user registers, he is told to install the Authy mobile app (by twilio.com)

+## Login

 # REST API